WestleyArgentum/OpenSecrets.jl/data/README.md

 # Loading OpenSecrets OpenData

 Unfortunately it's not practicle to bundle all the OpenSecrets data along with this package.
-The bundles can be huge, which causes problems with git, and they're will always be more and more released.
+The bundles can be huge, which causes problems with git, and there will always be more and more released.

 So!
 This package works by recognizing and loading the [official bulk data bundles](http://www.opensecrets.org/resources/create/data.php).